UBC-LA-Hackathon/hack-la-2023/data_dictionary_anonymized.md

 > 🧐 Stuck on your hackathon idea?
 Help us build the data dictionary!
 Submit a pull request from a branch named `dictionary_update_{TEAMNAME}`.
 This shouldn't just by a replication of the Caliper dictionaries above - but should provide more meaningful Descriptions and Notes.

-> 🧐 Stuck on your hackathon idea?
-Help us build the data dictionary!
-Submit a pull request from a branch named `dictionary_update_{TEAMNAME}`.
-This shouldn't just by a replication of the Caliper dictionaries above - but should provide more meaningful Descriptions and Notes.

 Field | Description | Note
 ---------|---------|---------
 id |